carbon-language/carbon-lang/docs/project/goals.md

 high-quality interoperability with existing C++ code.

-We must be able to move existing _large_ C++ codebases—some with hundreds of millions of lines of code and tens of thousands of active engineers—onto Carbon.
-C++ engineers must also successfully switch to Carbon development.
+We must be able to move existing _large_ C++ codebases—some with hundreds of millions of lines of code and tens of thousands of active developers—onto Carbon.
+C++ developers must also successfully switch to Carbon development.
 Any migration of this scale will take years, will need to be incremental, and some libraries—particularly third-party—may remain in C and C++.
 It must be possible to migrate a C++ library to Carbon without simultaneously migrating all of the libraries it depends on or all of the libraries that depend on it.

 We believe incremental migrations require:

-**Familiarity for experienced C++ engineers with a gentle learning curve.** We need a feasible plan for retraining a C++ workforce to become proficient in Carbon.
+**Familiarity for experienced C++ developers with a gentle learning curve.** We need a feasible plan for retraining a C++ workforce to become proficient in Carbon.
 If long and significant study is required to be minimally proficient, meaning able to read, superficially understand, and do limited debugging or